AIR-UFG/lidar_spherical_projection/README.md

 - `rclpy`: ROS Client Library for Python
 - `sensor_msgs`: ROS messages for sensor-related data
 - `cv_bridge`: ROS package to convert between ROS images and OpenCV images
-- [`Cloud2DImageConverter`](https://github.com/AIR-UFG/Cloud2DImageConverter): External package used for making the spherical projections
+- [`colorcloud`](https://github.com/AIR-UFG/colorcloud): External package used for making the spherical projections
+- [`ros2_numpy`](https://github.com/Box-Robotics/ros2_numpy/tree/humble): External package used for converting ROS messages to NumPy arrays and vice versa

 Make sure you have these dependencies installed before building this package.